Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Numerical Illustrations

 Table \ref{tab:penalties} displays the values chosen for each of the penalty weights and the resultant objective value that was outputted.
 Fig. \ref{fig:results_optimal} shows the global optimal solution solved using HiGHS.
-The asset allocations using {neal} and Fujitu's Digital Annealer are shown in Fig. \ref{fig:resultsa}}
+The asset allocations using {neal} and Fujitu's Digital Annealer are shown in Fig. \ref{fig:resultsa}.
+Additionally, Fig. \ref{fig:Overhead_exposure} displays the percentage differences, for each of the solver, between the total values posted and the required exposures for all the accounts.